- Dress Expectations

 Comp time must be taken at a time mutually convenient to the supervisor and employee and should not disrupt or place undue hardship on departmental operations.
 Comp time may not be used during any scheduled work period to earn overtime, holiday pay, or additional comp time or in any other way that has the effect of overlapping compensation.(Policy 3342-6-07.9)

 University offices and departments will normally be closed and classes will not be scheduled on observed holidays as announced in the official university calendar.
 View a list of holidays that the university observes online at www.kent.edu/hr/holidays.
 When the university is closed in observance of a holiday, it is essential that certain necessary or essential services be maintained.
 Therefore, some employees may be required to work on a holiday due to the nature of their job.
 (Policy 3342-6-09.3) Recently, Kent State has operated on a holiday schedule between the Christmas and New Year's paid holidays.
+Additionally, employees may convert up to 40 hours of sick leave (twenty-four hours/three days for part-time employees) each fiscal year for personal matters such as religious holidays (Policy 3342-6-11.2).
 Visit the Official University Calendar or the Holiday Website.

 Employees have an ethical duty as public servants not to disclose confidential information gathered through business activities and to protect confidential relationships between the university and its stakeholders.
 Employees shall not use confidential information obtained in the course of their employment for the purpose of advancing any private interest or otherwise for personal gain.(Policy 3342-6-23)